-Ferrets are very popular pets in America and around the world.
-It’s easy to take care of, has a reasonably long lifespan, doesn’t cost a lot to keep alive, and is quite entertaining to watch.
+Ferrets are popular pets in America and around the world.
+This critter is easy to take care of, has a reasonably long lifespan, doesn’t cost much to keep alive, and is quite entertaining to watch.
 However, if you have never owned a ferret before, you probably have many questions, like where to get one, how much it costs, and what type of home it requires.
-We’ve assembled a short guide to help answer these questions and more so that you can see if these animals are right for you and your home.
+We assembled a short guide to help answer these questions and more, so you can see if these animals are right for you and your home.

 Do Ferrets Make Good Pets?

 Ferrets make great pets, as evidenced by their extreme popularity.
 They’re the most popular animals besides cats and dogs, and there is a good chance that you’ve known someone with a ferret in your lifetime.
 It’s a cuddly animal that doesn’t mind if you carry it around and pet it.
 It’s clever and curious and loves to explore whenever it gets a chance.
 It’s master at getting out of its cage and getting around all sorts of barriers, so you will need to take extra care ferret-proofing your home.
 Unlike cats and dogs, these pets won’t come when you call them, so you need to be careful they don’t get away, or they can get lost.